WOMEN GO TRAVEL

 We start our day early with another visit to the iconic Taj Mahal, this time at sunrise —a remarkable experience as the morning light casts a golden glow over this architectural masterpiece.

-En route, we pause at the historic village of Abhaneri to visit Chand Baori, one of India’s oldest and deepest stepwells.
+Afterward, we depart Agra for Ranthambore and en route, we pause at the historic village of Abhaneri to visit Chand Baori, one of India’s oldest and deepest stepwells.
 Built in the 9th century, this impressive structure features 3,500 narrow steps descending over 13 levels, creating a mesmerizing pattern.
 Originally designed for water conservation, it also served as a social gathering place and stands as a striking example of ancient Indian engineering and architecture.

 We continue our journey to Ranthambore.
 On arrival, you can choose to relax by the pool or explore the town.